PYL-patidar/90DaysOfDevOps/2026/day-22/git-commands.md

 - Delete a branch
 Command : git branch -D <branch_name>

 # Merge
-# fast-forward merge (no conflict, linear history)
-# Merge the specified branch into the current branch.
+# Merge the specified branch into the current branch.(fast-forward merge)
 Command : git merge <branch>

 # Merge commit (when branches have diverged)